-In 2016 Women of Uganda Network (WOUGNET) partnered with the Agricultural Innovation System Brokerage Association (AGNISBA) to integrate the use of an SMS platform called “m-Omulimisa” to enable WOUGNET receive complaints on service delivery from the reporters; the Voluntary Social Accountability Committees (VSACs) and other community members.
+In 2016 Women of Uganda Network (WOUGNET) partnered with the Agricultural Innovation System Brokerage Association (AGNISBA) to integrate the use of an SMS platform called “m-Omulimisa” to enable WOUGNET to receive complaints on service delivery from the reporters; the Voluntary Social Accountability Committees (VSACs) and other community members.
 The complaints received are forwarded to responsible duty bearers for action.
-From the time this platform was introduced to the VSACs and the leaders in Apac, Kole and Oyam, a number of issues in the education sector, health, water and sanitation, road and infrastructure development and different government programs like Operation Wealth Creation (OWC), Northern Uganda Social Action Fund (NUSAF III), restocking among others, have been reported on the system.
+From the time this platform was introduced to the VSACs and the leaders in Apac, Kole, and Oyam, a number of issues in the education sector, health, water and sanitation, road and infrastructure development, and different government programs like Operation Wealth Creation (OWC), Northern Uganda Social Action Fund (NUSAF III), restocking among others, have been reported on the system.

-Beside the increasing number of service delivery issues reported, the SMS platform at the project start encountered resistance from the duty bearers with the view that the WOUGNET project had come to witch hunt the leaders and expose their weaknesses to the public.
+Besides the increasing number of service delivery issues reported, the SMS platform at the project start encountering resistance from the duty bearers with the view that the WOUGNET project had come to witch-hunt the leaders and expose their weaknesses to the public.
 There was also fear that the project would empower the local citizen and open their eyes to demand and hold the leaders accountable for their actions hence exposing corruption scandals and shoddy work in most public sectors.
 Even the citizens, the VSACs who are the prime target under the project never believed in the system and thought the platform would not effectively give them the answers to service delivery gaps in their communities even when reported.
 In many encounters, VSACs expressed fear that for long they had service delivery challenges in their communities and efforts were made to report such issues to the leaders but the leaders hardly responded to them.
-For this they wondered how the platform would motivate and move the leaders to respond and take appropriate actions on service delivery gaps reported to them using the SMS platform.
+For this, they wondered how the platform would motivate and move the leaders to respond and take appropriate actions on service delivery gaps reported to them using the SMS platform.

-The continuous trainings and engagement with the VSACs and the duty bearers at all levels of service delivery coupled with project activities designed to address similar issues, many have started to appreciate the contribution of the SMS platform in improving service delivery.
+With the continuous training and engagement with the VSACs and the duty bearers at all levels of service delivery coupled with project activities designed to address similar issues, many have started to appreciate the contribution of the SMS platform in improving service delivery.
 Duty bearers have started to embrace the system by responding to the issues forwarded to them and on receipt of the complaints they have labored to reach the scene to ascertain the magnitude of the problem before appropriate action is taken.
-The overwhelming responses by duty bearers on issues reported has encouraged the VSACs and other community members to report more service delivery challenges in their community on the platform and they are now witnessing the contribution of the platform in addressing gaps in the public service sector.
-Interaction with the community also indicated that the WOUGNET SMS platform is building good working relationships between the leaders who are the duty bearers and citizens who are the right holders with notion that communications are being made silently and things are seen happening.
+The overwhelming responses by duty bearers on issues reported have encouraged the VSACs and other community members to report more service delivery challenges in their community on the platform and they are now witnessing the contribution of the platform in addressing gaps in the public service sector.
+Interaction with the community also indicated that the WOUGNET SMS platform is building good working relationships between the leaders who are the duty bearers and citizens who are the right holders with the notion that communications are being made silently and things are seen happening.